23vbq/tv-managing-system/README.md

 - Server
   - [ ] #1 CommandHandler: *if command not found* (now it executes everytime) executes probably last added command *(REV in this example)*
     **It was probably not compiled and installed latest version when testing**
+  - [ ] #2 ServerSocket?: if client terminate connection server can occur exception on basic_string.tcc:225

 > **SEGFAULT COUNTER**: 2